zaikio/zai-docs/docs/guide/provide-api/README.md

 Similar to the OAuth Scopes, you must also create the events you provide in Zaikio.
 Other apps can then subscribe to your event.

-Go to `My Apps` to your App and click on `Provided Events`.
+Go to `Developer` to your App and click on `Provided Events`.
 Click on `Add new Event` and enter the data of your event.

 You must also specify a bearer child (`Person` or `Organization`) and a technical name.
 In addition, a title, a description and an example payload.
 The name should usually contain a subject and be followed by a verb in the past tense, for example `product_created` or `connection_established`.